Stiff Tickseed is a native, erect, perennial plant of the prairies and open woods, growing up to three feet high on stiff erect unbranched stems.

 Below: The outer ray florets have rays with somewhat ragged tips.
 The central disc florets are fertile, opening from the outside toward the center.

 Notes: Eloise Butler first obtained plants of Stiff Tickseed on July 12, 1910, collected on the grounds of the Agricultural College in St. Paul.
 On July 2, 1912, a plant from Glenwood Park (which surrounded the Garden) was brought in and on Sept.
 26, another from Minnehaha in Minneapolis.
 8 more from Glenwood Park in Oct.
 1918 and on April 28, 1923 from Horsford's Nursery in Charlotte, Vermont; also on July 15, 1927 from Northeast Minneapolis.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time, but she made no record of ever planting it.
 Stiff Tickseed is native to the southern 2/3rds of Minnesota with a few scattered counties excepted; and in 13 other states of the Mississippi River drainage system.
 It is not reported in Canada.
+There are 35 species of the genus world-wide, 28 in North America.

 Coreopsis palmata is one of three species of Coreopsis found in Minnesota.
 The other two are C. lanceolata, Lance-leaf Tickseed, and C. tinctoria, Golden Tickseed.
 Those two are much less widely found in the state.
 Neither are present in the Garden today but C. lanceolata is historical in that Eloise Butler planted it in 1910 and 1911.